h-a-graham/gdal-ubuntu-install/README.md

 ubuntugis-unstable using apt.

 ## Usage
-First, clone the repository and then run the makefile commands as needed.
+First, clone the repository and then run the makefile commands as needed (simple `make` should do the trick):

 ```bash
 make # cleans and builds GDAL from source combination of make cleanup and make install